 How much luggage do you travel with?

-I travel with 2 backpacks.
+I travel with two backpacks.
 I have a small one that weighs around 8kg and in which I carry my laptop and photography gear (I call this backpack my office).
 Then I have a big backpack with my camping and outdoor gear, my packraft, and spare clothes.
 I call this one my house and it weighs around 15kg.

 Was it hard for you to secure your first house-sitting gig?